 Both consolidation and settlement come with their good and bad points.
 So, it is wise to analyze both before choosing one over the other.
 Moreover, regardless of which strategy you go for, it is imperative to not return to your bad habits even after you are entirely debt-free.

 Communicate with your creditors

 Having a good relationship with your creditors or lenders can help you prevent bankruptcy.
-Make sure to respond to all their inquiries and provide them with every information that they may require.
+Make sure to respond to all their inquiries and provide them with all information that they may require.
 Additionally, communicate your issues with them without any lies.

 Follow a conservative approach

 If you run a business, it is always wise to follow a conservative approach.
 Don’t expect all your debtors to pay you on time.
-Similarly, don’t incur expenses in the hope that your income will cover it for them.
+Similarly, don’t incur expenses in the hope that your income will cover them.

-Get professional debt help where necessary
+Get professional debt help when necessary

-It is always great to take help from professionals who can help you get out of your situation before it’s too late.
+It is always great to get help from professionals who can help you get out of your situation before it’s too late.
 There are many financial counseling firms that can guide you in the right direction and help you manage your debts properly.